FEATURES

 Annette Parmelee was not simply a winning and engaging speaker; she was also one of the few leaders of the Vermont Equal Suffrage Assn. who understood that vaguely worded suffrage measures that spoke of giving women the same rights as men would not cut much ice with the lawmakers.

-One of Parmalee's more notable speeches was given on Oct.
+One of Parmelee's more notable speeches was given on Oct.
 26, 1910, when, for nearly an hour, she addressed the House committee considering the woman suffrage question.
 In the course of her talk she repeatedly insisted that she was not asking for universal suffrage, but simply for the right of taxpaying women to have a voice in how their money was spent.

 The speech, which received a lot of coverage in the press, caught the attention of a good number of propertied Vermont women.
 Down in Grafton a large landowner, Miss L. C. Daniels, took Annette's words to heart and began a personal campaign in support of municipal suffrage by refusing to pay her taxes.